arouyan/lakeFS/docs/integrations/dremio.md

 ---
 layout: default
 title: Dremio
-description: This section covers how you can start using lakeFS with Dremio, a next-generation data lake engine.
+description: This section shows how you can start using lakeFS with Dremio, a next-generation data lake engine.
 parent: Integrations
 nav_order: 90
 has_children: false